 IVR systems can be integrated with a range of other business systems and technologies, including:

 Customer Relationship Management (CRM) Software: Integration with CRM systems allows for seamless access to customer data, enabling personalized interactions and efficient query resolution.
+Cloud systems provide out-of-the-box integration with CRM and other business tools for immediate customer context upon answering a call.

 Helpdesk Systems: Connecting IVR systems with helpdesk software ensures that customer issues are tracked and managed effectively, improving overall service quality.